 - flaked salt for garnish (optional, but it makes a difference in my opinion!)

 - Preheat oven to 350F.
-Line a baking sheet with a silicone liner or parchment paper.
+Line a baking sheet with a silicone baking mat (highly recommended) or parchment paper.

 - In a medium bowl combine all ingredients except for water, garlic, and flour.